Narxim/Narxim-GAS-Example/README.md

 Advanced: can specify more than one damage at the same time while retaining the same feature, and Damage GE doesn't have to have any specific tags
 - Introduced Attribute Maxed out tag, to be able to drive regen (stop if already at max), or be able to do some other type of action if Maxed out (Like: Damage is increased if target has nax health ?)
 - Reworked some C++ functions
-- Created BP Implenentation of all Attribute sets (Best practice: never use the C++ class directly in other objects)
+- Created BP Implementation of all Attribute sets (Best practice: never use the C++ class directly in other objects)
 - Created a Base Custom Ability
 - Renamed Volumes and GEs associated with them
 - Introduced new Resistance UI (showing off how you can get the right value for each resistance with only ONE attribute)